eilvelia/tdl/packages/prebuilt-tdlib/README.md

 The TDLib version is important: there is no backward compatibility and the interface you use may significantly change after an update.
 It is, though, recommended to use the latest TDLib version.

+The shared libraries are statically linked against OpenSSL and zlib, for one, to prevent compatibility issues in Node.js. libstdc++ is also linked statically (on Linux).

 ## Usage